dfamonteiro/blog/blog/content/posts/f1nigami.md

 - 0.5 points at the [1975 Austrian GP](https://en.wikipedia.org/wiki/1975_Austrian_Grand_Prix#) (???)
 - 2.5 points at the [1984 Monaco GP](https://en.wikipedia.org/wiki/1984_Monaco_Grand_Prix) (???)
-- 16 points at the [1998 French GP](https://en.wikipedia.org/wiki/1998_French_Grand_Prix)... somehow it took that long for the scarlett team to score that amount of points
+- 16 points at the [1998 French GP](https://en.wikipedia.org/wiki/1998_French_Grand_Prix)... somehow it took that long for the scarlett team to score that specific amount of points

-We can also get some perspective on the number of scorigamis that occur per year:
+### Number of scorigamis per year

 {{< raw "static/charts/scorigami-linechart.html" >}}